justsomerandomdude264/Password_Manager/README.md

 To install this program on your Windows device:

 1. Download one of the installers from `Installers/Windows`.
-2. Double-click the installer and follow the prompts to install the program (`.msi` is recommended).
+2. Double-click the installer and follow the prompts to install the program.
+3. A warning might be seen as for windows defender if using `.msi` but the program is safe.
+The Read More button can be clicked and then it can be installed.

 ### Source Code